Are VA Survivor Benefits Taxable?

-The spouse and dependents of a decreased veteran can apply for Veterans Administration survivor benefits.
+The spouse and dependents of a deceased veteran can apply for Veterans Administration survivor benefits, which are separate from social security survivor benefits for children.
 Beneficiaries can go to the VA website and apply online.
 Once approved, the VA provides pensions, education and health care benefits.
 The VA loan guarantee program can help a beneficiary purchase a home or refinance an existing loan.
 Surviving spouses and their dependents are not taxed on these benefits.
 Unless they remarry, surviving spouses are entitled to receive pension and health care benefits for the remainder of their lives.
+This death benefit isn't taxable.

 Low-Income Survivor Pension